Terrestrial gamma-ray flash: Other research

 Steven Cummer, from Duke University's Pratt School of Engineering, said, "These are higher energy gamma rays than those coming from the Sun.
 And yet here they are coming from the kind of terrestrial thunderstorm that we see here all the time."

-Early hypotheses of this pointed to lightning generating high electric fields and driving relativistic runaway electron avalanche at altitudes well above the cloud where the thin atmosphere allows gamma rays to easily escape into space, similar to the way sprites are generated.
+Early hypotheses of this pointed to lightning generating high electric fields and driving a relativistic runaway electron avalanche at altitudes well above the cloud cover where the thin atmosphere allows gamma rays to easily escape into space, similar to the way upper-atmospheric lightning is generated.
 Subsequent evidence however, has suggested instead that TGFs may be produced by driving relativistic electron avalanches within or just above high thunderclouds.
 Though hindered by atmospheric absorption of the escaping gamma rays, these theories do not require the exceptionally intense lightning that high altitude theories of TGF generation rely on.

 The role of TGFs and their relationship to lightning remains a subject of ongoing scientific study.

 In 2009, the Fermi Gamma-ray Space Telescope in Earth orbit observed intense burst of gamma rays corresponding to positron annihilations coming out of a storm formation.
 Scientists would not have been surprised to see a few positrons accompanying any intense gamma ray burst, but the lightning flash detected by Fermi appeared to have produced about 100 trillion positrons.
 This was reported by news media in January 2011, and had never been previously observed.

 The Atmosphere-Space Interactions Monitor (ASIM), an experiment dedicated to study TGFs, was launched to the International Space Station on 2 April 2018 and was mounted on the Columbus External Payload Facility on 13 April 2018.